meichengg/vitype/VNI_RULES.md

 When a word is detected as foreign (invalid Vietnamese syllable), the engine enters **foreign mode** for the rest of the word.
 While in foreign mode:

 - All transform keys (`d9`, tone keys `0–5`, and vowel keys `6–8`) are treated as literal characters.
 - Transform behavior resumes after a word boundary (space or punctuation).
-In foreign mode, digits also act as word boundaries.
+(Digits are **not** treated as word boundaries in VNI, even in foreign mode.)

 ---